BYLAWS OF THE LIVE OAK UNITARIAN UNIVERSALIST CONGREGATION

 - Responsibilities: This Board of Directors shall be responsible to the Congregation for the preservation of the corpus of the Fund, investing the corpus of the Fund in a prudent manner, determining the annual rate of payout to the operating budget, and making the annual report to the Congregation on the State of the Fund.

 Article IX.
 MEETINGS.

 The annual business meeting of the Congregation is held each year during the month of June at such time and place as is fixed by the Board of Trustees.
-Special meetings may be called by the Board or at the written request to the Board of any five Members.
-The business to be transacted at any meeting of the Congregation is set forth in the notice of the meeting, which is sent to all members at least ten days prior to the meeting.
+Special meetings may be called by the Board or at the written request to the Board of 15% of the membership.
+The business to be transacted at any meeting of the Congregation set forth in the notice of the meeting, which is sent to all members at least ten days prior to the meeting and is limited to stated business only.
+All noticed meeting agenda must include an item to discuss new business.
+No vote will be allowed on items under the new business section.
 The notice may be included in the newsletter.
 Twenty-five percent of the Members constitutes a quorum.
 The Democratic Rules of Order by Fred and Peg Francis is to govern the conduct of business at all meetings of the Congregation, unless otherwise specified in these Bylaws.